Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Once you complete your formal training or a certification program, you can start looking for transcription jobs for beginners.
 Is there enough of those?

 You bet there is – human transcriptionists will always be in demand.
-Even though AI (Artificial Intelligence) is everywhere now, it can’t replace people as workers fueling the transcription field.
+Even though AI (Artificial Intelligence) is everywhere now, it can’t replace people as workers in the transcription field.

 Here are your best options to earn an extra income as a first-time transcriber: